Insurge

-Insurge, commonly typeset iNsuRge or iNSURGE!, were an Australian political industrial rock band founded in 1994 by singer-songwriter-guitarist Chris Dubrow (ex-Soulscraper).
+Insurge, stylised as iNsuRge, were an Australian political industrial rock band founded in 1994 by singer-songwriter-guitarist Chris Dubrow (ex-Soulscraper).
 Other founders were Mattieu MacRoth on bass guitar, Matt Richmond on drums, Paul Bianco on found Percussion and Monique Wakelin on keyboards.
 Their debut album Power to the Poison People was released in August 1996, which reached No.16 on the ARIA Albums Chart.

 Career

 1994–1995: Early years and EPs

 The band's first release was the extended play I.M.F released in 1994 to coincide with the 50th anniversary of the International Monetary Fund.
 The song argued the I.M.F. based on its harsh economic measures were having a detrimental effect on the developing world.
 Initially a demo, I.M.F attracted the attention of prominent Australian music manager John Woodruff (The Angels, Icehouse, Baby Animals, Savage Garden) who helped pull together a distribution deal through EastWest records (Warner Music Australia).
 The original line up was then solidified with Monique Wakelin playing sampler, Mattieu McRoth on bass, Matt Richmond on electronic and acoustic Drums, and Paul Bianco on found Percussion joining Dubrow's guitar and vocals.

 Just prior to the release of the band's second EP there was a shift in the line-up with original percussionist Paul Bianco leaving the band to be replaced by Miguel Valenzuela (who recorded much of the album 'Power to the Poison People') and later Adam Logan.

 The band's second release was the EP Political Prisoners in 1995.
 Insurge worked with producer Kalju Tonuma, (The Mavis's, 28 Days, Bodyjar, Killing Joke).
 The title track became the band's breakthrough song, gaining considerable airplay from alternative radio across Australia and New Zealand.
 The lyrics discussed the inadequacy of modern criminal law, and the idea that most prisoners in western society were political prisoners because the concept of private property was an invention to protect the wealthy.
 The song went to No. 25 on the Triple J Hottest 100, 1995.